CyrilleB79/charInfo/README.md

 * Update to Unicode 14.0.
 * Compatibility with NVDA 2022.1.
 * Drops compatibility with NVDA below 2019.3.
+* The release is now performed thanks to a GitHub action instead of appVeyor.
 * Update localizations.

 ### Version 1.7